git-ced/lion-player/README.md

 import { LionPlayer } from 'lion-player';
 ```

-The `LyonPlayer` component requires the following CSS for styling:
+The `LionPlayer` component requires the following CSS for styling:

 **Using link tags**
 ```html